Deltares/hydromt_wflow/docs/getting_started/faq.rst

  | **Q**: Can I convert my old Wflow model to the new Wflow Julia version with HydroMT?

 Conversion from old Python Wflow models to Wflow Julia is **no longer supported** since HydroMT-Wflow version 1.0.
-You can use an older HydroMT version for that task and follow the steps described in its documentation.
+You can use an older HydroMT-Wflow version for that task and follow the steps described in its documentation.

 HydroMT-Wflow **does** support upgrading Wflow Julia v0.x models to Wflow Julia v1.x using:

 - :py:func:`~WflowSbmModel.upgrade_to_v1_wflow` for SBM models, and
 - :py:func:`~WflowSedimentModel.upgrade_to_v1_wflow` for sediment models.